Hitachi ID Password Manager Deployment Best Practices

-(2) When users forget or lock out their primary password, they are in a Catch-22 situation: they cannot log into their computer and open a web browser but cannot open a web browser to fix their password and make it possible to log in.
+(2) When users forget their primary password or trigger an intruder lockout, they are in a Catch-22 situation: they cannot log into their computer and open a web browser but cannot open a web browser to fix their password and make it possible to log in.

-Password Manager includes a variety of mechanisms to address the problem of locked out users.
+Password Manager includes a variety of mechanisms to address the problem of users locked out of their PC login screen.
 Each of these approaches has its own strengths and weaknesses, as described below:

 Option Pros Cons Do nothing: users continue to call the help desk.